patriciatozi/patriciatozi/README.md

 - Bachelor of Science and Technology with an emphasis in Biomedical Engineering - Federal University of ABC (UFABC)
 - Data Engineer at Traive Finance Brazil
 - Event Team Leader at Data Girls
-- Languages: Portuguese, English, Spanish and Deutsch
+- Languages: Português, English, Español and Deutsch

 ### Interests
 - Web Development (Django, Go, Javascript, HTML and CSS)